 As mentioned above, the aquaculture industry in the EU is highly fragmented, but at the same time competing on a global market.

 Pressure from imports

-As demand for fish and seafood has increased in the EU during the past years and domestic aquaculture production has remained stable, imports have increased.
+As demand for fish and seafood has increased in the EU during the past years and as domestic aquaculture production has remained stable, imports have increased as a result.

 Table 7: Assessment - SWOT analysis